 USS Conestoga was commissioned on 10 November 1917 and carried out towing duties along the Atlantic coast during World War I. In 1920, the ship was formally classifed as a fleet tug, AT-54.
 The ship was ordered to duty at Tutuila, American Samoa, a destination she never reached.
 Conestoga disappeared after setting sail from California in 1921.
 On 30 June 1921, the Navy declared Conestoga lost with all 56 sailors.

 Find out about the wreck of Conestoga, discovered more than 90 years after the ship's disappearance.
-Read more about the announcement of the discovery and what's next for Conestoga.
+Read what's next for Conestoga.